DISTRHO/DPF/FEATURES.md

 - "Full state" refers to plugins updating their state internally without outside intervention (like host or UI)
 - "UI direct access" means `DISTRHO_PLUGIN_WANT_DIRECT_ACCESS` is possible, that is, running DSP and UI on the same process
 - "UI remote control" means running the UI on a separate machine (for example over the network)
+- An external UI on this table means that it cannot be embed into the host window, but the plugin can still provide one

 # Special notes

+## Parameter triggers

+Trigger-style parameters (parameters which value is reset to its default every run) are only supported in JACK and LV2.
+For all other plugin formats DPF will simulate the behaviour through a parameter change request.

 ## JACK audio port groups